|

 - Confrontation with the cultural materialist strategy of Marvin Harris, the “neomaterialist” anthropologist.

-- A perspective on socialism and sociology, and with reference to Hegel, Karl Marx, and Max Weber.
+- A citizen perspective on socialism and sociology, with reference to Hegel, Karl Marx, and Max Weber.

-- A critical view of Jacques Derrida, the philosopher of deconstruction.
+- A critical view of Jacques Derrida, the influential philosopher of deconstruction.

-- Criticism of “new age” trends, with especial reference to the Findhorn Foundation, UNESCO, and Kate Thomas.
+- Criticism of “new age” trends, with especial reference to the Findhorn Foundation.

-- On the dangers of recreational and addictive drug use in Britain, and representing resistance to cannabis, cocaine, and LSD.
+- On the dangers of recreational and addictive drug use in Britain, including cannabis, cocaine, and LSD.

 - A critique of Grof Transpersonal Training, which signifies the Holotropic Breathwork of Stanislav Grof, and also the closely associated LSD therapy and MDMA therapy.

-- Analysis of commercial mysticism and ecobiz at the Findhorn Foundation.
+- Detailed analysis of commercial mysticism and ecobiz at the Findhorn Foundation.

 - An investigation of “perennial philosophy,” being a critical survey of such exponents as Aldous Huxley, Adi Da Samraj, and Ken Wilber.